3Mcrystal/Boxxle/README.md

 ## B. On VScode

-1. Install the Live Server extension, which lets you launch a local server directly from VS Code.
+1. Install the Live Server extension, which lets you launch a local server directly from VS Code,

-2. Open the game folder in Visual Studio Code.
+2. Open the game folder in Visual Studio Code,

-3. Right-click on the index.html file in the file explorer, then select "Open with Live Server".
+3. Click on the "Go Live" button in the bottom right corner of your window,

-4. The game should open automatically in your default browser.
-If it doesn't, you can access http://localhost:5500/index.html in your browser.
+4. The game window should open automatically in your default browser.
+If it doesn't, you can access http://localhost:5500/index.html in your browser,

+5. Adjust the sound level and click on "play",

+6. Have fun !

 ## V. Main Features